-The new, live stage production “Mickey and the Magical Map” premieres Saturday, May 25, in the newly refurbished Fantasyland Theatre, in Disneyland Park.
+The new, live stage production “Mickey and the Magical Map” premiered in May 2013 in the newly refurbished Fantasyland Theatre, in Disneyland park.
 Like all live entertainment at the Disneyland Resort, “Mickey and the Magical Map” is designed to bring children of all ages together for a magical storytelling experience.
 The innovative production also takes Disneyland storytelling in some exciting new directions as performers interact with the biggest “character” on the stage – the Map.

 Mickey and the Magical Map